Dunkin’ Coffee Roll

 Total Sugars

 Of the 17 grams of total sugars, 16 grams are added sugars.
-That’s a significant amount of added sugars for one menu item.
+That is high.

 Dunkin Coffee Roll with text '16 grams added sugars'.